citizenfx/fivem-docs/content/docs/scripting-reference/resource-manifest/resource-manifest.md

 The **resource manifest** is a file named `fxmanifest.lua` (or previously, `__resource.lua`), placed in a [resource folder](/docs/scripting-manual/introduction/introduction-to-resources) on the server.

-It is a Lua file, ran in a separate runtime from the usual Lua scripts, using a special setup so that a semi-declarative syntax can be used for defining metadata.
+It is a Lua file, ran in a separate runtime from any Lua scripts in the resource, set up with a semi-declarative syntax to be used for defining metadata.

 Example
 -------